Belarusian cuisine. How many feelings this phrase evokes from anyone who has ever got to know Belarusian national

 Galushki is a typical peasant dish, which nevertheless can become not only an excellent side dish but also a full dish on your table.

-As soon as they serve soft and delicate galushki: with meat and garlic sauce, with condensed milk and melted butter, just with sour cream and greens or as an appetizer for soup with bread.
-In any case, behind their simple appearance there is an unforgettable taste that manifests itself in different ways (depending on the dishes with which they are savored).
+As soon they serve soft and delicate galushki: with meat and garlic sauce, condensed milk, and melted butter, just with sour cream and greens or as an appetizer for soup with bread.
+In any case, behind their simple appearance, there is an unforgettable taste that manifests itself in different ways (depending on the dishes with which they are savored).

-Tsibriki are hard to call a full-fledged dish, but it’s a good snack!
-Tsibriki are potato balls with cheese filling, cooked in a frying pan.
-An unusual dish will be especially appreciated by beer fans, because crispy tsibriki with cold beer is the best combination for a friendly meeting.
+Tsibriki is hard to call a full-fledged dish, but it’s a good snack!
+Tsibriki is potato balls with cheese filling, cooked in a frying pan.
+An unusual dish will be especially appreciated by beer fans because crispy tsibriki with a cold beer is the best combination for a friendly meeting.

-Nalistniki are popular pancakes in Belarus, made from … unleavened egg-like liquid dough.
-In appearance, the nalistniki look like ordinary pancakes, but this is not quite so: compared to the usual pancakes , the nalistniki are much thinner and are used more for serving the dish than for forming the taste.
+Nalistniki are popular crêpes in Belarus, made from unleavened egg-like liquid dough.
+In appearance, the nalistniki look like ordinary pancakes, but this is not quite so: compared to the usual pancakes, the nalistniki are much thinner and are used more for serving the dish than for forming the taste.

 Also read: Top 10 Souvenirs to Buy in Belarus

 Another variation of the dish from potatoes is sashni.
 Sashni are small potato cutlets with cottage cheese stuffing.
 For cooking, you will need an hour of free time and your enthusiasm.

-Ingredients you need are potatoes, eggs, flour and cottage cheese.
-Let’s start with potatoes: they must be boiled, and then mashed to a puree state.
-Then add flour and egg to the potato mix and mix thoroughly.
+Ingredients you need are potatoes, eggs, flour, and cottage cheese.
+Let’s start with potatoes: they must be boiled, and then mashed to a purée state.
+Then add flour and egg to the potato mixture and mix thoroughly.
 After the cottage cheese is mixed with the egg and stacked on the flat cakes of potatoes (you must make them in advance :)), then one cake is covered with another, like a patty, and fried on both sides until golden brown.

 The result – a delicate potato in combination with a soft curd literally melts in your mouth!
 This dish is especially popular with children.